ant512/WorkingWeekJS/ReadMe.txt

 The Author
 ----------

   Written by Antony Dzeryn.
-For more info, email me at spam_mail250@yahoo.com (that *is* a real email address).
+For more info, email me at ant@simianzombie.com

-  Check http://ant.simianzombie.com for my blog.
+  Check http://simianzombie.com for my blog.